peterhinch/micropython-nano-gui/DRIVERS.md

 compile unless frozen bytecode is used, in which case it runs with about 75K of free RAM.

+##### Design note

 The driver aims to work with any ILI9486, however [this display](https://www.waveshare.com/product/3.5inch-RPi-LCD-A.htm), a 480x320 color LCD designed for the Raspberry Pi, has special hardware.
 Rather than driving the ILI9486 via SPI, it uses SPI to fill a shift register, copying the data to the chip using a parallel interface.
-The driver is designed to work with both types of hardware.
+The driver is designed to work with both types of hardware; to achieve this it uses driver default values where possible.
+These defaults are common to a range of controllers.
+For example ILI9341 and HX8357D have been tested.
+It may work with ILI9488.

 ##### Generic display wiring